Pandora: Documentation en: Services

-Since our goal is to know if our web application is working correctly, that is, the final assessment by our customers is that the application works.
+The goal is to know if the web application works properly.
+That is the final assessment by customers, whether the application works or not.

 The need to monitor services as something "abstract" arises when faced with the following question:

-What happens to my application if a non-critical element falls down?
+What happens to an application if a non-critical element fails?

-For example, if one of the twenty Apache servers were to crash.
-In theory, we could not warn, because so much redundancy arises to have problematic situations covered.
-But then, which one to alert about? everyone?
-Just some?
-What's the rule for the warning?
+For example, if one of the twenty Apache servers were to fail, in theory it could not be warned, because so much redundancy arises to have problematic situations covered.
+But then, which one should be warned about?, all of them or some?
+What is the rule for warning?

-We could think that Pandora should only warn us if a more critical element is dropped (for example a router) or if several Apache servers are dropped.
+You might think that Pandora should only warn you if a highly critical element fails (for example a router) or if several Apache servers fail.

-The monitoring through services in Pandora FMSfeature appears to solve all these doubts.
+Monitoring through services in Pandora FMSfeature is here to solve all these doubts.

-The services in Pandora FMS help us to:
+The services in Pandora FMS help you to:

 - Limit the number of received alerts.
-We will receive alerts about situations that compromise the reliability of the services we provide.
+You will receive alerts about situations that compromise the reliability of the services you provide.

 - Track the compliance level.

-- Simplify the visualization of the monitoring of our infrastructure.
+- Simplify the display of the monitoring of your infrastructure.

-To achieve this, we will have to monitor every element that could negatively affect our application.
+To achieve this, monitor every element that could negatively affect your application.

-All the elements we add to the service trees will correspond to information that is already being monitored, whether in the form of modules, specific agents or other services.
+All the elements added to the service trees will correspond to information that is already being monitored, either in the form of modules, specific agents or other services.

 - Switches and routers: 5 points each when in critical, and 3 points if in warning.

-- WEB servers: 1.2 points for each one in critical, we do not contemplate the warning status.
+- WEB servers: 1.2 points for each one in critical, warning status is disregarded.